TobyKeech/Project2-QA/README.md

 ## ✨  ${\textsf{\color{ #FF1493}Installation }}$  ✨
-To install the application, clone the repositor:
+To install the application, clone the repository:

 <!-- start: code block -->
 ## ✨  ${\textsf{\color{ #FF1493}Clone this repository }}$  ✨
-For the backend API app, clone the repository for project 2 by running the follwoing commands:
+For the backend API app, clone the repository for project 2 by running the following commands:
  ```
 git clone https://github.com/TobyKeech/Project2-QA
 ```